 The Why of This Event

-North Fayette UMC has been holding an officially timed Georgia Grand Prix race for 11 years.
-This year’s race has a new name: The Aramis Alvarez Memorial 5K.
+North Fayette UMC has been holding an officially timed Georgia Grand Prix race for 12 years.
+Last year we renamed the event The Aramis Alvarez Memorial 5K.
 We want to share with you, the reason for the change by telling you about the man Aramis was and his legacy, which we want to help continue.

 “Throughout his life, Aramis’ hands were never idle, his mind was unceasingly creative, and his heart was always full.
 His energy, drive, and compassion touched the lives of thousands of people all around the world.
 Family, friends, and the church were just the beginning.
 His life of service was often directed to people he didn’t know and whose gratitude he never expected.
 He leaves behind a legacy of beauty and love that is multiplied by the many whom he inspired to follow his example.”

-And so, we want a portion of our proceeds from this event to support Sharing Hearts, a foundation established by Aramis and Alicia, Sharing Hearts works through American and Honduran nonprofit organizations to provide funding, expertise, and resources that improve the lives of disadvantaged people in Honduras.
-Assistance is provided in the form of food, supplies, wheelchairs and other equipment for those with disabilities, as well as through educational opportunities, love, mentoring, and hope for the future.
+And so, we want a portion of our proceeds from this event to support Sharing Hearts.
+A foundation established by Aramis and Alicia, Sharing Hearts works through American and Honduran nonprofit organizations to provide funding, expertise, and resources that improve the lives of disadvantaged people in Honduras.
+Assistance is provided in the form of food, supplies, wheelchairs and other equipment for those with disabilities, as well as through educational opportunities, love, and mentoring.
+The goal is to create a way where none existed for better lives; to be the hands and heart of Christ to our brothers and sisters in Honduras.

 With your help, our financial support will grow every year!